What is the Orlando Manufactured Gasification Plant site?

 The Orlando Manufactured Gasification Plant operated from about 1887 to 1960 and was located on the north and south sides of the 400-600 blocks of West Robinson Street (near Terry and Chatham Avenues).
 The plant was demolished in the early 1960s.

 Manufactured gasification plants (MGPs) were common throughout the United States from the 1800s through the 1960s and produced gas for use in businesses and homes.

-In Florida, MGP sites were very common and, in addition to Orlando, were located in Jacksonville, Palatka, Daytona Beach, Deland, Sanford, Bradenton, Winter Haven, Clearwater, St. Petersburg, Tampa, Ft.
+In Florida, MGP sites, in addition to Orlando, were located in Jacksonville, Palatka, Daytona Beach, Deland, Sanford, Bradenton, Winter Haven, Clearwater, St. Petersburg, Tampa, Ft.
 Lauderdale, West Palm Beach, Key West, Ft.
 Myers, St. Augustine, Ocala, Gainesville, Tallahassee and Miami.